tiborh/writings/snow_queen.md

 (a sketch)

-1. A family (Mother/Father/Daughter) get a free holiday on a tropical island.
+1. A family (Mother/Father/Daughter) win a free holiday on a tropical island.
+(An anonymous benefactor pays for the journey, which is not included in the prize.)
 3. They accept an leave.
 The mother likes tropical places for holiday destinations.
 The father and daughter would prefer cold destinations in the north.